-This project aims to provide targeted guidance to multiple case study regions on how to effectively advance their city shaping, water sensitive practices by applying a framework for integrated urban and water planning.
+Achieving water sensitive city aspirations for liveability, resilience, sustainability and productivity requires greater integration between urban planning and water planning processes.
+This project seeks to advance water sensitive outcomes by guiding urban growth and renewal at a range of scales and in different contexts through the application of a conceptual framework for integrated urban and water planning.
 The project will develop this framework, as well as supporting processes and guidelines through a number of industry case studies.

-The project will involve close collaboration between research and industry partners to ensure the project outcomes can directly influence the policies and activities of local stakeholder organisations to catalyse and accelerate their city’s transition to its desired water sensitive future or effective implementation of proposed water sensitive practices.
+The project will involve close collaboration between research and industry partners to ensure the project outcomes can directly influence the activities of local stakeholder organisations, and support the development of policies, planning practices and regulatory frameworks to deliver water sensitive urban growth in Australia.

-- Methods and processes for applying integrated urban and water planning to advance WSC outcomes.
+Through the delivery of the following outputs, this project aims to influence the methods and processes for applying integrated urban and water planning to advance WSC outcomes:

 - Sarah Watkins – Melbourne Water (VIC)

-- Loretta VanGasselt - Department of Planning (WA)
+- Loretta VanGasselt – Department of Planning, Lands and Heritage (WA)

 - Darren Wilson – City of Greater Dandenong (VIC)